one-ware/one-ware.com/blog/2024-03-15-beta/index.md

 ### Teamworking

-Similar to VSCode, OneWare Studio integrates GIT to allow for easy teamworking.
+Similar to VSCode, ONE WARE Studio integrates GIT to allow for easy teamworking.
 Projects can be synchronized with GIT Providers, changes can be compared, comitted and merged.
 All the features you would expect from a modern IDE, out of the box.